Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 It provides centralized collection and analysis across various infrastructure elements: Servers and VMs, Containers and orchestrators, Cloud providers, and Network.
 It provides AI-based analytics to prevent and resolve issues before they impact users.

+The service is offered per 1 GB of data storage.

 #### Features and Advantages

 The Log & Audit service built on OpenTelemetry provides a unified and vendor-neutral way to collect, process, and export observability data.
 Its core capabilities include: